SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

   WHERE TimeZoneID = char`EST`
   INTO @DATA(wa_typed_literal).

-"Cast with a typed literal to be more exact.
-In the case of "the example, the data type char(6) is expected.
+"Cast with a typed literal to cover a specification true to the "actually expected type.
+In the case of the example, the data type "char(6) is expected.
 SELECT SINGLE
   FROM i_timezone
   FIELDS *